Control of Unknown (Linear) Systems with Receding Horizon Learning: The Overall Scheme

 \begin{thm} Consider the closed loop system consisting of the system \eqref{sys}, the receding horizon control scheme \eqref{mpc1} and the proximity-based estimation scheme \eqref{sp1}.
 Define $x(k)$, $u(k)$ ($\phi_{\mathrm{y}},\phi_{\mathrm{v}}$) according to equation \eqref{arx} and set up the predictor scheme \eqref{sp1} according to Assumption \ref{zerovalue}.
 Further, set up the receding horizon scheme \eqref{mpc1} according to Assumption \ref{ass1a} with $n=m$, $\alpha>0,\Gamma(x)=\alpha x^T x$ and a sequence $\{\epsilon(k)\}_{k \in \mathbb{N}}$, $\epsilon(k)>0$ that converges to zero.
-Then, under Assumption \ref{ass1ground}, for any initial state $z(0)$, the state $z(k)$ of the closed loop and the input $v(k)$ of the closed loop converges to zero as $k$ goes to infinity. \end{thm}
+Then, under Assumption \ref{ass1ground}, for any initial state $z(0)$, the state $z(k)$ of the closed loop and the input $v(k)$ of the closed loop converges to zero as $k$ goes to infinity, assuming that Assumption \ref{new} b) holds true. \end{thm}

 \tikzset{ input/.style={coordinate}, output/.style={coordinate} }